-In Colorado, motorists can be charged if they are caught driving with a blood alcohol content percentage of 0.05.
-This qualifies as a DWAI, which stands for “driving while ability impaired.”
-A BAC of 0.08 still constitutes as a DUI.
+In Colorado, motorists can be charged if caught driving with a blood alcohol content percentage of 0.05.
+This qualifies as a DWAI, meaning “driving while ability impaired.”
+A BAC of 0.08 still constitutes a DUI.
 However, this all means that driving with a BAC of 0.05 could still land a person in jail.

-Another component is how often drinks were consumed.
-A person who had two drinks in 60 minutes as opposed to one alcoholic beverage would have an even greater BAC.
-Therefore, even if a person is only feeling buzzed, it is still advisable to not get behind the wheel of a vehicle.
+Another component is how often drinks are consumed.
+A person with two drinks in 60 minutes instead of one alcoholic beverage would have an even greater BAC.
+Therefore, even if a person is only feeling buzzed, it is still advisable not to get behind the wheel of a vehicle.

 Buzzed driving is drunk driving.
 Rather than risk getting behind the wheel after a couple of drinks, it’s best to avoid this practice altogether.
 Our legal experts are in your corner at The Paul Wilkinson Law Firm.
 We can provide legal advice and counsel and represent you if you need a personal injury or car accident attorney.
 To learn more about our extensive list of legal services, contact us today by scheduling a free consultation or calling 303-333-7285.
 Legal help is just a phone call away when you Call Paul.